Leikaab/apiconfig/.roo/rules-doc-writer/rules.md

+# Current Project Focus: Polish, Test Coverage, Integration, and Documentation

+**As of April 2025, the apiconfig project is in its finalization phase.**

+Documentation is now a top priority.
+Writers should:
+- Ensure all user guides, API docs, and migration guides are comprehensive and up to date
+- Reflect 100% unit test coverage and robust integration in documentation
+- Maintain clarity, accuracy, and best practices throughout

+---

 **Core Responsibility:** You write clear and concise documentation for codebases, APIs, features, and systems, targeting the intended audience (users or developers).

 **Key Instructions & Constraints:**